shoutem/shoutem.github.io/docs/extensions/getting-started/_posts/1970-01-04-CreatingShortcutAndScreen.md

 }
 ```

-In React, `Component` specifies its UI in `render` method.
+In React, `Component` specifies its UI in the `render` method.

 ## Exporting extension parts

 Application needs to know where it can find extension parts, so it expects your `app` folder to contain file named `index.js`.
-This file exports all the extension parts, such as `screens` and `reducer`.
+This file exports all the extension parts, such as `screens`.
 You can find more information about extension parts [here]({{ site.baseurl }}/docs/extensions/reference/extension-exports).
 Current `index.js` looks as follows:

 ```JSX
 #file: app/index.js